DiogoDeAndrade/loop/README.md

 - Palette "Retrocal" by [Polyphrog](https://lospec.com/poly-phrog)
 - 1-Bit Pack by [KenneyNL], licensed under [CC0]
 - Sci-Fi UI Pack by [KenneyNL], licensed under [CC0]
+- Photos for photobashing from [Pexels](https://www.pexels.com/), free to use.
+- Heart icons created by [Kiranshastry - Flaticon](https://www.flaticon.com/free-icons/heart), free for use with attribution.
 - Everything else done by [Diogo de Andrade], licensed through the [CC0] license.

 ## Sound